 Information technology is a label that has two meanings.
-In the broadest sense, the term "information technology" is often used to refer to all of computing.
-In academia, it refers to undergraduate degree programs that prepare students to meet the technology needs of business, government, healthcare, schools, and other kinds of organizations.
+In the broadest sense, the term information technology is often used to refer to all of computing.
+In academia, it refers to undergraduate degree programs that prepare students to meet the computer technology needs of business, government, healthcare, schools, and other kinds of organizations.
+In some nations, other names are used for such degree programs.

-In the previous section, we said that Information Systems focuses on the "information" aspects of "information technology".
+In the previous section, we said that Information Systems focuses on the information aspects of information technology.
 Information Technology is the complement of that perspective: its emphasis is on the technology itself more than on the information it conveys.
-IT is a new and rapidly growing discipline which started as a grass roots response to the practical, everyday needs of business and other organizations.
+IT is a new and rapidly growing field that started as a grassroots response to the practical, everyday needs of business and other organizations.
 Today, organizations of every kind are dependent on information technology.
 They need to have appropriate systems in place.
-Those systems must work properly, be secure, and be upgraded, maintained, and replaced as appropriate.
-People throughout an organization require support from IT staff who understand computer systems and their software, and are committed to solving whatever computer-related problems they might have.
+These systems must work properly, be secure, and upgraded, maintained, and replaced as appropriate.
+Employees throughout an organization require support from IT staff who understand computer systems and their software and are committed to solving whatever computer-related problems they might have.
 Graduates of information technology programs address these needs.

-Degree programs in Information Technology arose because degree programs in the other computing disciplines were not producing an adequate supply of graduates capable of handling these very real needs.
+Degree programs in information technology arose because degree programs in the other computing disciplines were not producing an adequate supply of graduates capable of handling these very real needs.
 IT programs exist to produce graduates who possess the right combination of knowledge and practical, hands-on expertise to take care of both an organization's information technology infrastructure and the people who use it.
-IT specialists assume responsibility for selecting hardware and software products appropriate for an organization, integrating those products with organizational needs and infrastructure, and installing, customizing and maintaining those applications for the organization's computer users.
-Examples of these responsibilities include: the installation of networks; network administration and security; the design of web pages; the development of multimedia resources; the installation of communication components; the oversight of email products; and the planning and management of the technology life-cycle by which an organization's technology is maintained, upgraded, and replaced.
+IT specialists assume responsibility for selecting hardware and software products appropriate for an organization, integrating those products with organizational needs and infrastructure, and installing, customizing, and maintaining those applications for the organization's computer users.
+Examples of these responsibilities include the installation of networks; network administration and security; the design of web pages; the development of multimedia resources; the installation of communication components; the oversight of email systems; and the planning and management of the technology lifecycle by which an organization's technology is maintained, upgraded, and replaced.